 Cybercrime resources and tools

-Charity Fraud Awareness Week this month highlighted the added challenges charities face keeping their IT systems and data secure amid the rise in homeworking during the pandemic.
+Each year Charity Fraud Awareness Week highlights the added challenges charities face keeping their IT systems and data secure amid the rise in homeworking during the pandemic.

 This includes online risk protection platforms, from providers such as Skurio and Avast as well as resources from the Charity Commission, National Cyber Security Centre and others.

 Social distancing has seen a rise in charity staff working from home and remotely, with offices either closed or operating with a reduced workforce.
 For some charities there is the additional financial advantage of closing offices.

 With childcare pressures and the need to improve workers’ work life balance this trend looks set to continue long term, after the current health crisis.

 Last Auguest we produced a run down of the top 10 homeworking tools for charities covering the range of support available online to help charity leaders help their staff work remotely.

 This covers video conferencing tools such as Zoom to workflow and collaboration platforms, such as Microsoft Teams.
 Specific support for trustees working from home is also covered as are ways to engage and entertain staff, who are missing out on office socialising.

 At Charity Times 2020 Charity Times Leadership Conference, it emerged that most charity leaders are ill-prepared to tackle racism in the sector.